Trump Is Getting Away With These Dangerous Actions Right Under Our Noses

 WASHINGTON, DC – AUGUST 21: U.S. President Donald Trump visits the U.S. Park Police Anacostia Operations Facility on August 21, 2025 in Washington, DC.
 The Trump administration has deployed federal officers and the National Guard to the District in order to place the DC Metropolitan Police Department under federal control and assist in crime prevention in the nation’s capital.
 (Photo by Anna Moneymaker/Getty Images)

-The president has continuously made a big deal of the sending of National Guard troops to “war torn” U.S. cities, which has been met with immediate pushback, lawsuits and complaints from several local leaders.
-But the backlash isn’t stopping the president from continuing his playbook.
+President Trump has continuously made a big deal of sending National Guard troops to “war-torn” U.S. cities, which has been met with immediate pushback, lawsuits and complaints from local leaders.
+But the backlash isn’t stopping Trump from continuing his playbook.

 Outside of Chicago, Trump’s upcoming hit list includes cities like Memphis, Portland and San Fransisco, according to the Guardian.
 Guard troops to Portland are expected to cost taxpayers $10 million, reports say.